captdam/DD-40/Communication/README-L1.md

 The physical layer should be able to provide a reliable, real-time (with acceptable delay), and full-duplex transmission.

-## Solutions
+## Design

 ### Transmission speed

 The higher the transmission speed, the worse the communication quality will be.
 Therefore, the transmission speed should be just higher than the required transmission speed of the application.

 By analyzing of the software:
-1. The ROV communicates with the operator-side console every 1/4 second, named as a frame.
+1. The ROV communicates with the operator-side console every 1/4 second.
 2. Assume the ROV and operator-side console takes about 100ms to prepare data, encode and decode the package.
 As a result, the window for data transmission is 150ms.
-2. In each frame, the ROV and the operator exchanges about 20 bytes (10 to 20) of data.
+2. Each time, the ROV and the operator exchanges about 20 bytes (10 to 20) of data.
-3. Each byte consider as 8 bits, plus a start bit and a stop byte.
+3. Each byte consider as 8 bits, plus a start bit and two stop byte.

-(8 + 1 + 1) * 20 * (1/0.15) = 1333 BAUD
+(8 + 1 + 2) * 20 * (1/0.15) = 1466.67 BAUD

 Ceiling to the lowest standard BAUD, the BAUD used by this system is 2400 BAUD.

 ### High-voltage differential signalling (RS-485 like)

 The MCU on both operator-side and ROV comes with UART port.
-A typically TTL UART transmission is a single wire bus to connect a master (drive the wire) with several slaves (High-Z, listen to the wire).
-When the data on the line is 0, the master will drive the wire low (0V); otherwise, the master will drive the wire high (5V).
+A typically TTL UART transmission is a single-wire bus to connect a master (drive the wire) with several slaves (High-Z, listen to the wire).
+When the data is 0, the master will drive the wire low (0V); otherwise, the master will drive the wire high (5V).

 However, due to the length of the wire, strong noise could alternate the signal on the wire.
 When the master drives the wire high, applying a -5V noise could alternate the signal on the wire from 1 to 0; when the master drives the wire low, applying a +5V noise could alternate the signal on the wire from low to high.